CECG Home

 RESEARCH INITIATION GRANTS

 Awards of up to $10,000 each may be available.
-Funding derives from the CECG (funded by the College of Earth and Mineral Sciences and Eberly College of Science).
+Funding derives from the CECG (funded by the College of Earth and Mineral Sciences and the Penn State Institutes of Energy and the Environment).
 Funds may be utilized to defray costs for project salary for graduate students and/or staff, materials and supplies, equipment, analytical fees, or travel; no funds may be used for faculty salary.
 All funds are General Funds, and all University policies must be followed for utilization of these funds.
 For example, no funds may be used for graduate tuition.
 Any faculty or staff member at Penn State may apply; however, investigators who have won RIGs in the past must propose significantly different research to be considered for funding.
 For budgeting purposes, researchers are encouraged to spend the money within the first 9 months of the award.

 The proposal should be five pages or less (excluding references, figures, and CVs) and should include the following: